Skip to content

 What Does a PTSD Flashback Feel Like?

-Post-traumatic stress disorder (PTSD) is a mental health disorder that develops in the aftermath a traumatic event.
+Post-traumatic stress disorder (PTSD) is a mental health disorder that develops in the aftermath of a traumatic event.
 This condition can produce several unsettling symptoms that disrupt your sense of self and your security.

 At Klarity Clinic, our experienced providers help you manage PTSD effectively with infusions of ketamine, which can boost the amount of glutamate, an important neurotransmitter in your brain, to restore healthy brain function.